 Filming took place in Dublin in the coastal town of Donabate, Ireland including on-location at the 18th-century Georgian estate and mansion, Newbridge House.
 Built by Archbishop Charles Cobbe in 1736 and set within 400 acres of partially wooded park, Newbridge House is one of the finest surviving examples of Georgian architecture.

-Love and Rage (1999): This film is based off of a true event that happened on the Achill Island which is off the West coast of Ireland in The Valley House.
+Love and Rage (1999): This film is based on of a true event that happened on the Achill Island which is off the West coast of Ireland in The Valley House.
 At the end of the 19th century in the western island of Achill, Agnes MacDonnell, a tough and determined English woman meets her match in the dark and mysterious James Lynchehaun who persuades her to employ him as her land agent.
 Despite their obvious class and age differences, a passionate and dangerous affair ensues.
 But almost immediately Agnes becomes scared as the man’s evil streak starts to show itself and – in a climactic scene or deranged violence and emotion – he nearly destroys her.

 Starring Greta Scacchi, Daniel Craig, Stephen Dillane, Valerie Edmond, Donal Donnelly.
 Set in the Victorian era.